mkudija/mkudija.github.io/reading-notes/_md/2021-01-27-The Spirit of the Liturgy.md

 ---
-aliases: [The Spirit of the Liturgy -- Commemorative Edition]
+aliases: [The Spirit of the Liturgy, The Spirit of the Liturgy—Commemorative Edition]
 title: The Spirit of the Liturgy -- Commemorative Edition
 author: Joseph Ratzinger, Romano Guardini
 category: Religion